 - Do a speedtest.
+Below the Start Test button, select the change server option, choose a server in Los Angeles, then start the test.
 If your ping is higher than 50ms, you're going to regularly see issues.

 - If you're on WiFi and only have a couple bars, try moving closer to your router or connecting an Ethernet cord from your router to your computer.
 Alternatively, you may want to consider WiFi range extenders.